 It's a song about the complications of relationship building.
 Meeting people, being turned on, thinking it's going well, getting that inner obsession.
 In return, you get the cold shoulder with unanswered calls.
 "This Always Happens."

 The percussion kit is tuned warmly, providing a nice pillow of rhythm that keeps the song comfortable.
-Aside from the amazing lyrical delivery, the guitar work on this track is also standout, pulling from the topic, at times synching in tandem with the ebb and flow of emotion, pairing with the vocal perfectly.
+Aside from the amazing lyrical delivery, the guitar work on this track stands out, pulling from the topic, at times synching in tandem with the ebb and flow of emotion, pairing with the vocal perfectly.

 10. Dantevilles - The Fighter